amaurote/Vale/README.md

 It focuses on **performance, minimalism, and smooth navigation**, making it ideal for quickly browsing large image collections.
 <br/>

+### Target Audience

+Vale Viewer is designed for users who rely on images as a core resource in their creative workflow.
+Whether you’re a digital artist, graphic designer, photographer, or developer working with image assets, Vale Viewer provides a fast, distraction-free way to preview images.

+Unlike general-purpose image viewers, Vale Viewer prioritizes speed, minimalism, and features that directly benefit users who treat images as creative building blocks rather than just media to consume.

+---
 ## Supported File Formats

 Vale Viewer currently supports the following image formats: